 To Tigers living on or traveling to campus, the ProtecTU HealthCheck is as ingrained in their morning lives as brushing their teeth or eating breakfast.
 The simple, online questionnaire preemptively screens students, faculty, and staff for potential COVID-19 symptoms or exposure risk.
 Passing the questionnaire awards Tigers with a green clearance badge to use for the day, while failing raises a flag for Trinity’s Clinic Team to reach out and make a more thorough assessment.

-Bringing competition to Trinity’s famous adirondack chairs, Student Life set up Hammock Grove and other outdoor spots for students to take a “paws.”
+Bringing competition to Trinity’s famous adirondack chairs, Student Affairs set up Hammock Grove and other outdoor spots for students to take a “paws.”

 Better known as Murchison Hall in normal times, this residence hall acts as a base camp for COVID-19 operations at Trinity.
 The COVID-19 Clinic Team of nurses and physicians use the ground floor for testing and operations.
 The rest of the hall is dedicated to managing the ebb and flow of students in isolation or quarantine.